 I went to a school called elmbank, a predominantly black school with a predominantly white staff.
 The same lack of representation was present in the law-enforcement which heavily police the community.
 This isn't just a ratio it mean something.
 It mean something when you're unable to see yourself in a positions of prestige.
 It means something when you don't see yourself in the children whose future you shaping.
 It means something when you're endowed with the responsibility to serve and protect a community that doesn't look like your community.

 I can tell you from experience.
 My grade 7 teacher laughed at me when I said I wanted to be an engineer, in front of the class he asked me 'Do you even know what an engineer is'.
 We were told that we didn't have a future.
-I even remember the days when I could hear the kindergarten teacher yelling at a toddler to shut up.
-School wasn't only abusive and it's day-to-day actions but also in its policies.
-At the time the Toronto District school Board was being sued by several international human rights organizations for racist policies largely effecting black students but that's a story for next time…
+I remember hearing a kindergarten teacher scream at a toddler to shut up.
+School wasn't only abusive in it's day-to-day interactions but also in its policies.
+At the time of my final year at Elmbank the Toronto District school Board was being sued by several international human rights organizations for its racist zero tolerance policies which dispperortionately effected black students.

 Moments like being sent to the Office for not having a pencil or being sent to the office for whispering a response to a classmate had an effect on me.
 It made me want to be small, invisible, quiet; and that's what I tried to do every time I enter the school.
 That's one of the things oppression does, it takes away your voice.

 Thank god for family.
 We are such a large group that I was able to use that as a small but important safe space.
 Where I could realize who I was and not carry the feelings of worthlessness being given to me by the school and other institutions.
 That's why they're so important to me.

 Music was another safe place for me.
 Been quiet was exhausting… Back in the Elmbank days I was usually the first in my family to come home from school.
 I would burst in the house and immediately start yelling NWA lyrics at the top of my lungs.